top of page

 We thank you for visiting our website!

-Lucky Duck Landing Farms is small farm in the southern end of Virginia Beach, a community called Pungo which only a few years back was very rural country living.
+Lucky Duck Landing Farms is our small farm in the southern end of Virginia Beach in a community called Pungo; which only a few years back was very rural country living.

 How did LDLF start?

-LDLF began in the year 2000.
-A piece of property came onto the market at a very high price, a pig farm within walking distance.
-When Chris, Charlotte and Marguerite visited the property it was a disaster, buildings were falling over, the electrical system was scary and junk and garbage was everywhere.
-The price just was not right.
+A piece of property came onto the market at a very high price in 2000, but it wasn't what they were expecting.
+It was a pig farm within walking distance of the house!
+When Chris, Charlotte and Marguerite visited the property it was a disaster; buildings were falling over, electrical systems were haywire, and garbage was everywhere.
+The price and the property did not seem like what the family needed.

-As time passed we could see the price of the property lower several times.
-We would visit just to see the land and realized this property would not be purchase by anyone unless they were willing to apply a lot of work and sweat and years to make it beautiful again.
-One had to have vision to see…
+As time passed and the property was not sold; our family would visit the land and realized this property would not be a good fit for anyone, Unless they were willing to put a lot of blood, sweat, and work to make it beautiful once more.
+One had to have the vision to see its value…

-Chris went to work, clearing land, disposing of truckloads of garbage including 250 tires.
-Buildings were knocked over, trees were cleared and the farm was looking good.
-The fence, tack room and four stalls were built.
-Nimuee was moved onto the property February 2012.
+Christopher went to work: clearing land, disposing truckloads of garbage (including 250 tires!), and started the plans for a barn.
+Buildings were knocked over, trees were cleared and the farm was looking better than ever.
+The new barn and fields were finally built in February of 2012 and Nimue moved to her new forever home.

 bottom of page